Form 8.5 (EPT/RI)-Alliance Pharma plc

 Top-Rankings

-Börse aktuell - Live TickerSMI und DAX fester erwartet -- Asiens Börsen uneinheitlich
+Börse aktuell - Live TickerSMI knapp im Minus -- DAX leichter -- Asiens Börsen mehrheitlich schwächer

-Der heimische sowie der deutsche Aktienmarkt bewegen sich am Montag wohl aufwärts.
-Die Börsen in Fernost zeigen zu Wochenbeginn kein klares Bild.
+Der heimische Aktienmarkt präsentiert sich am Donnerstag etwas schwächer.
+Der deutsche Leitindex gibt ebenfalls nach.
+Die Börsen in Asien zeigen sich am Donnerstag mehrheitlich in Rot.

 finanzen.net News